 A credit tradeline is a simple way to boost your credit score.
 With a tradeline, you essentially piggyback off of someone else’s credit.

 This allows you to establish credit history, and form the necessary credit habits to increase your credit score overtime.

-Wrapping Up: What is a Credit Score?
+Bottom Line: What is a Credit Score?

 Without a good credit score, you risk losing loan approvals, paying high interest rates, losing job opportunities, and getting the best insurance rates.
 Your credit score is a snapshot of your financial responsibility.

 It increases and decreases often, but if you have decent financial habits in general, your credit score should help you.